slackhq/slack-api-docs/index_rtm.md

 As with all Slack APIs, the RTM API is subject to [rate limits](/docs/rate-limits).
 Clients should not send more than one message per second sustained.
-If you do you may recieve an error message or be disconnected.
+If you do you may receive an error message or be disconnected.